What to Wear Hiking: A Women’s Guide to Outdoor Apparel

 Moisture-Wicking Hiking Tee

-I have these in several colors and pretty much live in them during summer.
+I have these tees in several colors and pretty much live in them during summer.
 Also, since I travel in my van, I look for clothing that can be worn several times before it really needs to be washed, and these shirts meet the mark.

-Warm Long Sleeve Layer
+Mid-Weight Long Sleeve Layer

 Kristen wearing standing next to river in Alaska looking out snow-capped mountain range

-Best Hiking Jackets for Women
+Hiking Jackets

+• Arc’teryx Kyanite Fleece Hoodie: If I need a lighter jacket as a “just in case”, the Arc’teryx Kyanite Fleece Hoodie is my go-to.
 I took this jacket with me to Italy and was really impressed with how it performed on cooler hikes.
-I layered it on top of my Patagonia Capilene shirt and it was perfect for cool fall temps.
+I layered it on top of my Patagonia Capilene shirt (see above) and it was perfect for cooler temps.
+This jacket is a bit bulkier than other lightweight jackets, but it breaths well so if you have the right layers on underneath, you should be comfortable wearing it throughout your hike.

 Kristen on hiking trail in Italy using trekking poles and wearing leggings and long-sleeve fleece